-COURSE-III: SILKWORM PHYSIOLOGY AND BIOCHEMISTRY
+SERBT - 1.3: SILKWORM PHYSIOLOGY AND BIOCHEMISTRY

 - 1. Acquire knowledge on basics of biochemistry and physiological aspects of silkworm. - 2.
-Know the nutritional requirements and physiology of silkworm. - 3.
-Understand the role of bio-molecules and their metabolism in silkworm. - 4.
-Gain knowledge on biosynthesis of silk protein in the larva.
+Know the nutritional requirements and preparation of artificial diet for silkworm. - 3.
+Understand the role of bio-molecules and their metabolism in silkworm.

-- 1. Presentation through black board, power point, display of photos, charts, etc. - 2.
-Tutorial or interactive session either with individual or a small group of students. - 3.
-Laboratory experiments for analysis of bio-molecules in different tissues of silkworm.
+- 1. Presentation through power point slides, display of charts, etc. - 2.
+Hands on training in collection of silkworm tissues for bio-chemical analysis. - 3.
+Analysis of bio-molecules in different tissues of silkworm strains.